astropy/astropy-tutorials/README.md

 The easiest way to get started quickly is to use binder to run the tutorials in your web browser - when this loads, click the "tutorials" folder and you should see all the tutorials:
 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/astropy/astropy-tutorials)

-To run the tutorials *locally*, you need ipython installed.
-If you have IPython 2.0, you can just start the notebook server in this directory:
+To run the tutorials *locally*, you need jupyter notebook installed:

-    ipython notebook --matplotlib=inline
+    jupyter notebook

-But if you have an older version, you first need to `cd` into the appropriate subdirectory before starting that command.

 The tutorials are initially empty of any output.
-You can run them by pressing "Run All" under the "Cell" menu in the ipython notebook.
+You can run them by pressing "Run All" under the "Cell" menu in the notebook file.

 Dependencies
 ------------